GabrielTorland/srk_eiendom_portfolio/README.md

   </a>
 </p>

 > User-friendliness was the main objective of developing the website.
-A client or an admin that has little or no experience in web development should be able to edit the website.
+A client or an admin that has little or no experience in web development should be able to edit this website.

 ### 🏠 [Homepage](https://andreasernoob.tk)